Adaptive Hyper-Graph Convolution Network for Skeleton-based Human Action Recognition with Virtual Connections: Introduction

-\begin{itemize} \item{We propose to represent human skeleton topology by a hyper-graph.
-Compared with the normal graph, the efficiency of feature interaction is improved via multi-vertex aggregation.} \item{Virtual hyper joints are injected to connect the physical joints, enhancing the model capacity to capture the global semantics.} \item{We propose an adaptive hyper-graph convolution network (Hyper-GCN) for skeleton-based human action recognition.
-On all three public datasets used for experimentation, Hyper-GCN achieves the SOTA performance.} \end{itemize}
+\begin{itemize} \item An adaptive non-uniform hyper-graph to represent the human skeleton topology.
+Compared with a fixed hyper-graph, the constructed topology is more action-specific, thus boosting the discrimination. \item{The injection of virtual hyper joints, enriching the connectivity of the physical joints, from a global semantic perspective.} \item{As the processing architecture, we propose a hyper-graph convolution network (Hyper-GCN).
+The SOTA performance achieved on three public datasets demonstrates the merits of the Hyper-GCN and virtual connection designs.} \end{itemize}